| |

 Why is ventilation important?

-- Air is required in houses for certain appliances to safely function as
+- Air is required in houses for certain appliances to safely function as designed.

-- Air moving through the house can increase the longevity of the building
+- Air moving through the house can increase the longevity of the building materials.

-- The house needs air exchanges to provide fresh, clean air for the family to
+- The house needs air exchanges to provide fresh, clean air for the family to breathe.

-- The walls, attic, basement, bathroom and furnishings need moisture kept under
+- The walls, attic, basement, bathroom and furnishings need moisture kept under control.
+Excess humidity can cause damage, moderate to severe, to structures and people living within those structures.

 Looking For More Information On Heating and Cooling?